Agoric/documentation/main/dapps/alpha-release-candidate.md

  */
  ```

-Contract code must export a function `start` as a non-default export,
+Contract code must export a function `start` (formerly named `makeContract`) as a non-default export,
 like so:

 ```js